 Fully Compliant with the SAML v2.0 Specification

-The SAML component is fully compliant with the OASIS Security Assertion Markup Language v2.0 specification.
+The SAML v2.0 component for ASP.NET is fully compliant with the OASIS Security Assertion Markup Language v2.0 specification.

 All SAML v2.0 profiles are fully supported, acting as either the identity provider or service provider.